sandakersmann/zwallet/content/advanced/auto-shield.md

 - Each transaction costs 0.01 mZEC (or mYEC)
 - You can manually shield by tapping the button "Shield Transparent Balance" on the Transparent Account page
-- With option 2, the recipient of the payment can infer that the transparent address belongs to you